scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/speedometer/README.md

 # Angular Speedometer

-  Angular component for displaying meter gauge/speedometer gauge visualization
+  Angular component for displaying meter gauge/speedometer gauge visualization.
+  It can take static value or be synced to a Real-time Communication.

 ## Requirements: